Disease Guide ·Epilepsy ·2026

 Emergency Seizure Coverage

-Status epilepticus (prolonged seizures) and cluster seizures require emergency hospitalization costing $1,500-$5,000 per episode.
+Status epilepticus (prolonged seizures) and cluster seizures require emergency hospitalization ($1,500-$5,000 per episode).
 Verify your policy covers emergency and after-hours care.
-Some plans have separate emergency deductibles or caps that could limit your reimbursement.
+Some plans have separate emergency deductibles or caps that limit reimbursement.

 🇺🇸 US Pet Insurance Guide